 You should have your new battery in hand before you remove the old one.
 You can prepare the new battery by applying corrosion-resistant gel to each of the terminals.
 You can also use this on the ends of the car’s connectors.

 Put the new battery into the compartment.
-If it was held in by a clamp, you would need to reattach it.
+If it was held in by a clamp, you’ll need to reattach it.

 Make sure the positive and negative ends of the battery are paired up in the right spot.
 Reinstall the clamps, moving in the opposite direction from when they were disconnected.